Our purpose is to provide collaborative, mentoring relationships which promote educational, career, and professional development.

 Walk-in advising hours are cancelled for the foreseeable future, and these hours each week are now dedicated to traditional advising appointments.
 All questions can be directed to (414) 229-4721.
 Please leave a voicemail and a staff member will return your call as soon as possible.

-The schedule of classes for both the Summer and Fall semesters is now available on the UWM Schedule of Classes webpage and on PAWS.
+The schedule of classes is now available on the UWM Schedule of Classes webpage and on PAWS.

 Information about Enrollment Appointments can be found on the One Stop Enrollment Appointments webpage.

 Quick Questions & Course Recommendations: As always, your advisor can assist with quick questions via email.
 As an added service, you can request an updated Academic Plan in lieu of an advising appointment.
-After your advisor receives your request, they will send you an updated academic plan with summer and/or fall 2020 course recommendations within five business days.
+After your advisor receives your request, they will send you an updated academic plan with course recommendations within five business days.
 Your advisor can be found on your PAWS Student Center.

 To request an updated academic plan from our advisor, click on their name below: